Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Empirical Applications

+The results of BP and Modified BP tests {show that} the null hypothesis of no CD is rejected using any test in conventional significance levels. {The results are omitted to save space but available from the authors.} This means that the tests which allow for CD are more reliable for our data set.
+Next, $IC_{p1}$ indicates existence of 6 common factors in both loss differential series.
+Hence, we conclude that both series display SCD.
+To determine the time series kernel bandwidth parameter, we estimate \eqref{eq:autocorrmod} with $p=1$ which was chosen by the general-to-specific methodology and check the significance of the common autoregressive parameter by clustering in the time index.
+This autocorrelation test confirms that the loss differentials are serially uncorrelated, hence, {first} we set $d_T=1$. {To see the impact of the change in the time series bandwidth, we also try $d_T=T^{1/3}$.}

-To see the time series profile of the common factors in the loss differential series, we report in Figure \ref{fig:lossdiff} the plot of the first three PCs in the standardized quadratic loss differential series for the OECD sample, numbered in decreasing order with respect to their eigenvalues.
+To see the time series profile of the common factors in the loss differential series, we report the plot of the first 6 PCs {of the} loss differential series in panels (a) and (c) of Figure \ref{fig:lossdiff}.
+The PCs are numbered in decreasing order with respect to their eigenvalues.
+For better interpretation of the common factor estimates, we report a focus on the first three PCs of the quadratic loss differential.
 Associated factor loadings estimates are reported in Table \ref{tab:lossdiff}.
-These estimates of the common factors in quadratic loss differentials show clearly the effect of financial crisis.

-The first common factor makes a peak in 2009.
-As for most of the countries in the sample estimated loadings are positive, this shows that the first organization, OECD, had a lower predictive ability compared to IMF in this period.
-However, the second common factor is negative in this period.
-Hence, it compensates the effect of the first one for the countries with a positive loading.
-There are eight countries in the sample for which the loadings of the two first factors are positive.
+To save space, estimated loadings for other PCs are dropped but they are available from the authors upon request.
+The estimates of the common factors in loss differentials show the effect of the financial crisis.
+The first {three} common factors in quadratic loss fall in 2009.
+As can be seen in Table \ref{tab:lossdiff}, for 20 countries in the sample, the factor loading estimates are negative for the first common factor.
+Hence, the OECD, had a superior predictive ability compared to the IMF in this year.
+The second PC shows a similar pattern whereas the third PC has a movement in the opposite direction in the recovery period.
+This PC therefore compensates the effect of the first two common factors for some countries.

-The third common factor shows the effect in 2008.
-It is negative in this year, and for more than half of the countries its loading is negative.
-This means that on 2008 as well, the OECD had a lower predictive ability for most of the countries.
-However, there is considerable amount of heterogeneity in the factor loadings, therefore the predictive ability between the organizations.